 A built-in microphone on your computer may not give you the best quality, so it’s normally a good idea to purchase a USB microphone setup.

 Make sure you have the right recording software, as well.
 Record It comes installed on most PCs, while iMovie or GarageBand come on Macs.
 Alitu is another option for producing your podcast, it’s quick, easy, and you can be up and running within minutes.

-Avoid recording in a small space with hard surfaces.
+Avoid recording in a small space with hard surfaces – this can hurt your sound quality and lead to echoes and distortion.
 This doesn’t help your sound quality at all.
 Instead, record in a large, quiet room that has lots of space.